 Just as each of our loved ones is unique, so is every surviving military family’s situation.
-TAPS Casework works diligently to align with partners and third-party resources to address each individual need.
+TAPS Casework strives diligently to align with partners and third-party resources to address each individual need.
 We have close relationships with government agencies and service branches to help resolve issues, such as burials, benefits, records and more.
-Additionally, we have a network of third-party organizations that consult regularly on issues, such as healthcare, financial hardships, credit counseling and civil legal issues.
+Additionally, we have a network of third-party organizations we consult regularly on issues, such as healthcare, financial hardships, credit counseling and civil legal issues.

 TAPS Casework addresses the immediate needs through compassionate and responsive support to put survivors on the path to long-term stability and self-sufficiency.